Ivory Coast–Spain relations

 Ivory Coast–Spain relations are the bilateral and diplomatic relations between these two countries.
 Ivory Coast has an embassy in Madrid, and honorary consulates in Barcelona, Bilbao, in Las Palmas de Gran Canaria, Málaga, Murcia, Oviedo, Seville, Tarragona, Valencia, Valladolid, Zaragoza and La Coruña.
 Spain has an embassy in Abidjan.
-The Canary Islans are geographically closer to the northern border of Ivory Coast than to some parts of mainland Spain.
+The Canary Islands are geographically closer to the northern border of Ivory Coast than to some parts of mainland Spain.

 Diplomatic relations

 In the political and institutional sphere, relations between Spain and Ivory Coast are cordial and fluid.
 The Ivorian State highly valued the permanence of Spain in the country throughout the entire post-election conflict, including during the most violent phases.